Zenchiyu/POLAR-background-prediction/README.md

 pip3 install -r requirements.txt
 ```

 The code was developed for Python `3.10.12` and `3.10.6` and with torch==2.0.1 and torchvision==0.15.2.
+Using a different Python version
+might cause problems.

 ## Usage

 - `python src/main.py` to run the training phase (use `python src/main.py wandb.mode=disabled` if don't want to use weights and biases)
 - `python src/visualizer.py` to load pretrained model, plot loss and predicted photon rates for validation set.
-- After running the previous command, you can run the jupyter notebook `./notebooks/results.ipynb` to show our other plots.
+- Run the different cells of `./notebooks/results.ipynb` to show the rest of our (interactive) plots (clusters, cluster intersections, etc.).

 You can change the `config/trainer.yaml` if you want a different model architecture, different hyperparameters, features etc.
+We've used Jupyter Notebook via VSCode.

 ## Credits and useful links